Jaxartes/oligocast/README.md

 Oligocast is open source, free to use and redistribute under a BSD-type license.

-At this time, oligocast hasn't been much tested; use with care.
-It's been tested on Linux; only a little on macOS (and has problems with source filtering there); and hasn't been tested at all on *BSD.
+Oligocast has been tested and found to work on Linux.
+It's got problems on macOS with source filtering, and hasn't been tested at all on *BSD.

 ## Using